-We invite submissions from the council and other stakeholders, which we consider when making our final decisions.
-Consultation on the draft report is typically open for a period of around four weeks.
+We invite submissions on our draft report from the council and other stakeholders, which we consider when making our final decisions.
+Consultation on the draft report is typically open for a period of around 4 weeks.

-We consider all submissions on the draft report, then prepare a final report for the Minister and the council.
-The Minister will consider our assessment and may request the council amend the contributions plan.
-Once the council has made any amendments requested by the Minister (or the Minister's nominee) and approved the plan, the plan becomes an IPART reviewed plan and the council may charge contributions in accordance with the plan.
+We consider all submissions on the draft report, then prepare a final report for the Minister and the council.^b The Minister will consider our assessment and may request the council amend the contributions plan.
+Once the council has made any amendments requested by the Minister (or the Minister's nominee) and approved the plan,^c the plan becomes an IPART reviewed plan and the council may charge contributions in accordance with the plan.